Benefits of squat exercises during pregnancy.

 - Pain – If there’s any pain involved when you exercise you need to get your technique assessed for correct alignment.
 Exercises should feel a little uncomfortable or challenging but should cause pain.

 - Medical reasons – There are certain medical circumstances where you don’t want to encourage an early labour, such as Vasa Previa.
 Make sure to listen to your doctors advice on your pregnancy and exercise options.

 “Squat 300 times a day and you are going to give birth quicker.” – Ina May Gaskin.

 We love Ina May at The elbowroom but 300 may be a touch excessive.
 You already squat often throughout the day (every time you pick something up off the floor).
 You can add extra squats to your gym routine if you are a gym bunny.
 If you are exercising at home start slowly and early in your pregnancy and let it build up naturally during your pregnancy while keeping within your tolerance limits.
 Be careful of you balance, deep squats during pregnancy can leave you a little off balance so have a wall or a chair close by to steady yourself.

 Prenatal yoga and Prenatal Pilates have lots of squat exercises built in.
-Ciarán has a prenatal Pilates courses starting on Thursday 9th of July.
+Click here to view our prenatal yoga and Pilates classes.